yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 - Non-supporting clients and servers are unaffected.
 - Connectivity between supporting clients and servers is retained under normal circumstances, whether the client connects to the server frequently (relative to the ticket's lifetime) or very rarely.
-- Enterprise middleboxes to not interrupt such connectivity.
+- Enterprise middleboxes do not interrupt such connectivity.
 - Misissued certificates and rogue TLS-aware middleboxes do result in broken connectivity, and these cases are detected on the client and/or server side.
 Clients and servers can be recovered even after such events and the normal connectivity restored.

-Following two years of successful deployment, the authors will publish a document that summarizes the experiment's findings and will resubmit the protocol as a Proposed Standard.
+Following two years of successful deployment, the authors will publish a document that summarizes the experiment's findings and will resubmit the protocol for consideration as a Proposed Standard.

 # Protocol Overview